|

 in 2012, Hite has had to do extensive rehabilitation and plans on

+returning to professional basketball within the coming year.
 Currently, Hite lives in Miami, FL.
 He and a former AAU teammate

 started an academy in 2014 to work with youth in basketball and life